-Pragma_Name
+$Pragma_Name$

-Removes the specified pragma from the set of pragmas to be checked without affecting checks for other pragmas.
-Pragma_Name is treated as a name of a pragma.
-If it does not correspond to any pragma defined in the Ada standard or to any name defined in the GNAT Reference Manual, this option is treated as turning OFF detection of all unknown pragmas.
+Removes the specified pragma from the set of pragmas to be checked without affecting checks for other pragmas. $Pragma_Name$ is treated as a name of a pragma.
+If it does not correspond to any pragma defined in the Ada standard or to any name defined in Section "Implementation Defined Pragmas" in GNAT Reference Manual, this option is treated as turning OFF detection of all unknown pragmas.